Gelcoat Repair on a Boat — Step by Step for First-Timers

 What You Need Before You Start

 The shopping list matters more than most tutorials admit.
-Getting to the hardware store mid-repair because you forgot PVA spray is genuinely terrible — gelcoat has a working window, and wasting it on a supply run will cost you the whole batch.
+Getting to the hardware store mid-repair because you forgot PVA spray is genuinely terrible — gelcoat has a working window, and wasting it on a supply run kills the whole batch.
 Buy everything first.
-Here’s what you actually need.

 Gelcoat — Paste vs Liquid

-Gelcoat comes in two forms: paste (thickened) and liquid.
-For hull repairs on vertical or curved surfaces — which describes basically every surface on a boat — paste is the right call.
+For hull repairs on vertical or curved surfaces — which describes basically every surface on a trailer boat — paste is the right call.
 Liquid gelcoat runs.
-It’s intended for large flat horizontal layup work in a shop.
-If you’re doing spot repair on a trailer boat in your driveway, buy the paste.
-I made the mistake of buying liquid for my first attempt because the hardware store was out of paste and I didn’t want to wait.
-It sagged off the repair within 90 seconds.
+It’s made for large flat horizontal layup work in a shop environment, not driveway spot repairs.
+I made the mistake of buying liquid on my first attempt because the hardware store was out of paste and I didn’t want to wait.
+It sagged off the repair almost immediately.
 Total waste.
+Don’t make my mistake.

-Good brands for small repairs: Evercoat Polyester Gelcoat Paste (around $22 for a small can), TotalBoat Gelcoat (comes in both formulations, clearly labeled), or the Interlux option if your boat is Interlux-finished.
-Buy more than you think you need.
-A quarter-sized chip will use less than you’d imagine, but color matching tests eat material fast.
+Good brands for small repairs: Evercoat Polyester Gelcoat Paste (around $22 for a small can), TotalBoat Gelcoat — clearly labeled for both formulations — or Interlux if your boat is Interlux-finished.
+Buy more than you think you’ll need.
+A quarter-sized chip uses less than you’d imagine, but color matching tests eat material fast.

 MEKP Catalyst — The Ratio That Matters

-MEKP stands for methyl ethyl ketone peroxide.
-It’s the hardener that activates the gelcoat.
-The standard mix ratio is 1% to 2% by weight.
-At 70°F, 1.5% gives you roughly a 10-to-15-minute working window before the gelcoat starts gelling.
+MEKP — methyl ethyl ketone peroxide — is the hardener that activates the gelcoat.
+Standard mix ratio is 1% to 2% by weight.
+At around 70°F, 1.5% gives you roughly a 10-to-15-minute working window before things start gelling.
 Go above 2% and it kicks faster than you can work.
-Go below 1% and it may not fully cure — or worse, it cures but stays slightly tacky forever because of air inhibition issues (which we’ll cover).
+Go below 1% and it may not fully cure — or worse, it cures but stays slightly tacky forever because of air inhibition issues we’ll get into later.

-Use a proper graduated mixing cup and a kitchen scale if you have one.
+Use a graduated mixing cup and a kitchen scale.
 I used eyeballing the first time.
-Don’t eyeball it.
 1.5% of 20 grams of gelcoat paste is 0.3 grams of MEKP — tiny.
-A few extra drops in either direction changes the entire cure behavior.
-Most gelcoat kits include a small vial of MEKP; if yours doesn’t, buy it separately.
-It’s about $6 for a small bottle at any marine supply store.
+A few extra drops either direction changes the entire cure behavior.
+Most gelcoat kits include a small MEKP vial; if yours doesn’t, buy it separately.
+About $6 at any marine supply store.

 Color Matching — The Part Everyone Underestimates

-The real approach: use universal pigment tints to dial in the shade.
-Buy a small set — Star Brite makes a decent universal pigment kit.
-Mix white gelcoat paste with small amounts of yellow, brown, gray, or whatever gets you close.
-Test on a white piece of cardboard, let it cure, then hold it against the hull in natural daylight.
-Not indoor light.
-Natural daylight only.
+The real approach: universal pigment tints.
+Star Brite makes a decent set.
+Start with white gelcoat paste and mix in small amounts of yellow, brown, gray — whatever gets you close.
+Test on white cardboard, let it cure, then hold it against the hull in natural daylight.
+Not indoor light — natural daylight only.
 Colors shift dramatically between the two.
-Plan on mixing three or four test batches before you get close enough.
-Budget time for this step — it took me 45 minutes just for color matching on a cream hull.
+Plan on three or four test batches before you get close.
+On a cream hull, my color-matching alone took 45 minutes.
+Budget for that.

 Sandpaper and Other Supplies